truenas/documentation/content/SCALE/SCALEUIReference/Apps/AppsScreensSCALE.md

 * **Helm Chart Info** that includes the catalog, train, chart version, and the mainainer of the chart.
 * **Application Info** that includes the application version number, links to the source(s), and last application update time and date.

-The screen includes small screenshots of the application website, that when clicked, open larger versions of the image.
+The screen includes small screenshots of the application website that when clicked open larger versions of the image.

 **Install** opens the installation wizard for the application.